26, 27 and 28th of june 2026

 Sustainability

-Festivals should be defined as a harmonious balance between human free expression, cultural promotion, and environmental protection.
+Festivals should be defined as a harmonious balance between human free expression, cultural promotion, and environmental consciousness.

 Our main challenge is to integrate into the forest and leave no trace behind.
 Every year, we reduce our ecological footprint to achieve zero impact.